-Contingencies: In May, 2007 our BMS subsidiary received a subpoena from a grand jury seated in the Southern District of California, requesting the production of certain documents related to BMS' export of microwave communications equipment.
+Contingencies: We previously disclosed in our Form 10-Q for the quarter ended June 30, 2007 that in May, 2007 our BMS subsidiary received a subpoena from a grand jury seated in the Southern District of California, requesting the production of certain documents related to BMS' export of microwave communications equipment.
 BMS has produced documents responsive to the request and is fully cooperating.
 BMS has not been informed that it is a target of an investigation, and its status is currently unknown.
 Consequently, as of the date of this report, it is premature to assess whether this matter will have any impact on the BMS business or results of operations.